How to Make ChatGPT Just Answer: Kill the Apologies, Padding, and Walls of Text

 Where to put it so you only write it once

-In ChatGPT, paste it into Settings, then Custom Instructions, then "How would you like ChatGPT to respond?"
-It now applies to every chat.
+In ChatGPT: Settings → Personalization → Custom Instructions → "How would you like ChatGPT to respond?"
+Paste it there.
+It applies to every chat.

-In Claude, paste it into the Project setting "How would you like Claude to respond?"
+In Claude: Project setting "How would you like Claude to respond?"

 What the difference looks like